kooldrmony/Bamazon/README.md

 ## **NPM Packages Used**

-There were a total of two NPM packages that were used for this application and those are:
+There were two NPM packages used in this application which are MYSQL and Inquirer.

-   1.MYSQL
-   2.Inquirer